chrismilson/itertools.js/README.md

 # `itertools.js`

-The python language (both python core and the `itertools` module) have great support for daling with iterators and iterables.
+The python language (both python core and the `itertools` module) have great support for dealing with iterators and iterables.
 Sometimes the same functionality would be nice to have in javascript and typescript.

 This package implements some of the useful iterator-related functions in